BestReviews is reader-supported and may earn an affiliate commission. Details

 Fast unit compatible with iPhone 8 and up, as well as most recent Samsung Galaxy, Note, and Edge models.
 Compatible with all Apple Watch and AirPod models.
 Powerful magnets securely hold your devices in place.
 Stylish touch-activated light makes this an attractive addition to your home.

-Is ideal for a single user, as it cannot charge more than one phone at a time.
+Is ideal for a single user, as it cannot charge more than 1 phone at a time.

 Black and silver charging tower with 6 USB ports.
 Universal fast charging.
 Prevents overheating and overcharging.
 Charges based on device power needs.
 Measures 4 inches long and 2 inches wide and weighs 7.5 ounces.